Millard Fillmore: General election

 It was customary in the mid-19th century for a candidate for high office not to appear to seek it.
-Thus, Fillmore remained at the comptroller's office in Albany and made no speeches.
+Fillmore thus remained at the comptroller's office in Albany and made no speeches.
 The 1848 campaign was conducted in the newspapers and with addresses made by surrogates at rallies.
-The Democrats nominated Senator Lewis Cass of Michigan for president, with General William O. Butler as his running mate, but it became a three-way fight since the Free Soil Party, which opposed the spread of slavery, chose ex-President Van Buren.
+The Democrats nominated Senator Lewis Cass of Michigan for president and General William O. Butler as his running mate, but it became a three-way fight since the Free Soil Party, which opposed the spread of slavery, chose ex-President Van Buren.
 There was a crisis among the Whigs when Taylor also accepted the presidential nomination of a group of dissident South Carolina Democrats.
-Fearing that Taylor would be a party apostate like Tyler, Weed in late August scheduled a rally in Albany aimed at electing an uncommitted slate of presidential electors.
-Fillmore interceded with the editor and assured him that Taylor was loyal to the party.
+In late August, fearing that Taylor would be a party apostate like Tyler, Weed scheduled a rally in Albany aimed at electing an uncommitted slate of presidential electors.
+Fillmore interceded with Weed and assured him that Taylor was loyal to the party.

-Northerners assumed that Fillmore, hailing from a free state, was an opponent of the spread of slavery.
+Northerners assumed that Fillmore, hailing from a free state, opposed the spread of slavery.
 Southerners accused him of being an abolitionist, which he hotly denied.
 Fillmore responded to one Alabamian in a widely published letter that slavery was an evil, but the federal government had no authority over it.
 Taylor and Fillmore corresponded twice in September, with Taylor happy that the crisis over the South Carolinians was resolved.
 Fillmore assured his running mate that the electoral prospects for the ticket looked good, especially in the Northeast.

-In the end the Taylor-Fillmore ticket won narrowly, with New York's electoral votes again key to the election.
+In the end the Taylor-Fillmore ticket won narrowly, with New York's electoral votes again key.
 The Whig ticket won the popular vote by 1,361,393 (47.3%) to 1,223,460 (42.5%) and triumphed 163 to 127 in the Electoral College.
-Minor party candidates took no electoral votes, but the strength of the burgeoning anti-slavery movement was shown by the vote for Van Buren, who won no states but earned 291,501 votes (10.1%) and finished second in New York, Vermont, and Massachusetts.
+Minor-party candidates took no electoral votes, but the strength of the burgeoning anti-slavery movement was shown by the vote for Van Buren, who won no states but earned 291,501 votes (10.1%) and finished second in New York, Vermont, and Massachusetts.